15 Best Easy To Digest Foods To Relieve An Upset Stomach

 So, these were the 15 foods to alleviate your digestive issues.
 But you should also know the foods that you need to avoid in order to have a better digestion.
 Here’s a list of those foods, take a look.

-10 Foods To Avoid To Prevent Digestion Problems
+11 Foods To Avoid Digestion Problems

-1. Oily/Fatty & Spicy food
+1. Oily/Fatty Food

-Completely avoid oily and spicy food when you are batting problems of the gut.
+Completely avoid oily and spicy food when you are battling problems of the gut.
 Oily or fatty foods can either slow down the stomach emptying, leading to constipation and bloating or hasten the stomach emptying leading to diarrhea.
 Deep fried foods can lead to acidity and bloat.

-2. Processed food
+3. Processed food

 Yogurt is undoubtedly the most natural prebiotic food in its purest form.
 Unfortunately, we hear of cows being injected with antibiotics, hormones and fed GM corn.
 Moreover, pasteurization and processing remove all the healthy fats and beneficial vitamins in the milk.
 Plus, if you are lactose intolerant you should avoid dairy altogether.
-You can have organic dairy products, but I suggest you stay away from milk, cheese, butter, ghee, etc. for a while when you are battling digestive issues.
+You can have organic dairy products, but I suggest you stay away from inorganic milk, cheese, butter, ghee, etc. for a while when you are battling digestive issues.